hmatyschok/ng_tap/README.md

   (d) Marvell Yukon is a trademark of Marvell Technology Group Ltd.

-  (e) NetXtreme and NetLink are trademarks of Broadcom of Corp.
+  (e) NetXtreme and NetLink are trademarks of Broadcom Corp.

   (f) Don't use this software on production systems!